openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 61: Power reports – on change

 defines minimal change to be reported
-This parameter defines minimal change (from the last reported) in measured power that results in sending new report.
-For loads under 50W the parameter is irrelevant, report are sent every 5W change.
+<p&gtThis parameter defines minimal change (from the last reported) in measured power that results in sending new report.
+For loads under 50W the parameter is irrelevant, report are sent every 5W change.</p&gt <p&gtParameter size: 2B</p&gt <p&gtDefault value: 15 (15%)</p&gt <p&gtAvailable values:</p&gt <p&gt0 – reporting on change disabled</p&gt <p&gt1-500 (1-500%, 1% step) – minimal change</p&gt

-Parameter size: 2B

-Default value: 15 (15%)

-Available values:

-0 – reporting on change disabled

-1-500 (1-500%, 1% step) – minimal change
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```15```.